 \section{Supporting GROUP-BY}

 To support GROUP-BY operations, we adopt an algorithm designed for in-cloud processing~\cite{PushdownDB}.
-In-cloud processing and bulk-bitwise PIM~\cite{PIMDB} support the same database primitives, filtering, and aggregation.
+In-cloud processing and bulk-bitwise PIM~\cite{PIMDB} support the same database primitives: filtering and aggregation.
 Bulk-bitwise PIM, however, differs from in-cloud processing in its characteristics (\textit{e.g.}, processing latency, data retrieval latency), resulting in different behavior and parameters.

 \textbf{GROUP-BY Technique:} After filtering the required records for a query, each subgroup for the GROUP-BY can be aggregated using two options.
 The first option aggregates each subgroup separately using PIM operations.
 Each subgroup is further filtered and then aggregated, both using PIM operations.
 We name this option \textit{pim-gb}.
-Note that the pim-gb latency does not depend on the number of records in each subgroup, it depends on the relation size and number of subgroups.
+The pim-gb operates on the entire relation, making its latency independent of the number of records in each subgroup but dependent on the relation's number of records and the number of subgroups.
 Although PIM aggregation has low latency, there can be many subgroups to aggregate, leading to high latency for pim-gb.
 The second option uses the host to read the filter result and the records that pass the filter.
 Each record is first read, and, according to its attribute values, is assigned to a subgroup and aggregated at the host.
 This option handles many subgroups concurrently and does not require PIM operations in addition to the filtering specified by the query.
 We name this option \textit{host-gb}.
 The host-gb's latency mainly depends on the number of required memory reads.
-The number of these reads depends on the relation size, the total number of subgroups' records, and the size of attributes to be read from each record.
+The number of these reads depends on the relation's number of records, the total number of subgroups' records, and the size of attributes to be read from each record.